πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 No difference

-double is double-precision floating point (~15 digits), while float is single-precision (~7 digits). double is typically preferred.
+double is double-precision floating point (~15 digits), and float is single-precision (~7 digits). double is usually the better default.

 Share this article